The Venom Saga: Part One

-John Jameson and fellow astronaut Paul Stevens discover a rock known as "Promethium X", which is said to be more powerful than plutonium.
-Unknown to the astronaut though, Promethium X also contains a mysterious element which manages to break free and tries to consume the two Astronauts.
-The space shuttle crashes on Manhattan Bridge, near the Hudson River, where Rhino is sent by The Kingpin to steal the Promethium X. Spider-Man arrives on the scene and manages to save Jameson and his fellow astronaut, yet unknown to Spider-Man, Eddie Brock is on the bridge too, and takes photos of him (and Rhino as well).
-However, when Jonah arrives on the scene, Eddie uses propaganda and frames Spider-Man for stealing something from the shuttle, which leads to a $1 million bounty on Spider-Man's head.
+John Jameson and fellow astronaut Paul Stevens discover a rock known as Promethium X, which is said to be more powerful than plutonium.
+Unknown to the two, Promethium X also contains a mysterious life form, which manages to break free and tries to consume them.
+The space shuttle crashes on the George Washington Bridge over the Hudson River, where Rhino is sent by Kingpin to steal the Promethium X. Spider-Man arrives on the scene and manages to save Jameson and Stevens, yet unknown to Spider-Man, Eddie Brock is on the bridge too, and takes photos of him (and Rhino as well).
+However, when J. Jonah Jameson arrives on the scene, Eddie uses propaganda and frames Spider-Man for stealing something from the shuttle, which leads to a $1 million bounty on Spider-Man's head.
 However, Eddie deliberately does not mention to have seen Rhino at the scene also.
-Meanwhile, at home, Peter throws his costume in the garbage, as it is now useless to him.
-However, when he returned from the crash site, his suit carried what appeared to be "rich, thick, and creamy" Hudson River pollution.
-When Peter went to bed, the substance oozed over him and began to give him a nightmare and when he woke up, he found himself hanging from a building in a costume he had never seen before!
-This costume enhances Spider-Man's abilities.
-Meanwhile, Kingpin needed to gain some materials to test the power of Promethium X, he sent the Rhino to gain the necessary materials for his machine.
-Spider-Man managed to stop him, but almost lost himself to the power and tries to kill the Rhino.
-He eventually had to retreat back to the city, and ponder how the suit is changing him.
+Meanwhile, at home, Peter throws his costume in a laundry bin, as it is now useless to him.
+When he returns from the crash site, his suit carries what appears to be Hudson River pollution.
+The substance bonds to Peter as he sleeps, enhancing his abilities but making him more violent.